Hubbry Logo

 Workaround

-Part of the Miles Glacier Bridge, with a temporary repair after a 1964 March earthquake which was finally repaired in July 2004
+Part of the Miles Glacier Bridge, with a temporary repair after a March 1964 earthquake and was not permanently repaired until July 2004

 Barriers installed to slow down cyclists have been bypassed by creating a desire path so that they do not have to brake, thus showing a literal example of a workaround and the path of least resistance